Dmytro-Vusyk/player-service-taf/README.md

 ### Packages purpose
 - models - package for sharing of dto and other POJO`s
 - modules - package for different API implementations like REST, SOAP API, DB connectors, etc.
-- player-service-core - core framework features like packages like adaptors, listeners, utils, etc
+- player-service-core - core framework features like adaptors, listeners, utils, etc
 - player-service-test - module to store tests for player-service-api.
 Ideally should be rebased into separate repository
 ### Schema